 Achieving success within your career is an integral part of many people’s lives.
 However, it can be argued that having the right balance between career and personal life is also essential.
-To ensure that individuals have the best wellbeing possible and are getting as much as possible out of their life, it is vital to maintain a good work life balance at all times.
+To ensure that individuals have the best wellbeing possible and are getting as much as possible out of their life, it is vital to maintain a good work-life balance at all times.
 As such, this article aims to provide everything you need to know to maintain the best work-life balance as possible.

 What Exactly Is Work-Life Balance?

-Put simply, work-life balance is the amount of time someone spends on their career in relation to other parts of their life. e.g. their private life.
+Put simply, this balance is the amount of time someone spends on their career in relation to other parts of their life. e.g. their private life.
 People’s lives are often hectic, juggling a multitude of tasks such as raising a family, hobbies and leisure time.
 Having a good balance between work and private activities is the key to health and happiness, both inside work and out of it.
-Inevitably, work-life balance varies based on things such as age and career goals.
+Inevitably, this balance varies based on things such as age and career goals.

 Why Is Work-Life Balance Important?

 If your this balance comes out of line, it can affect many parts of your life such as emotions, physical health and finance.
 And consequently, relationships can break down.
 Which can affect work performance?